DanielLandonJr/CSCI_202-Program-2-Markov-Chain/README.md

 The probabilities ```Pij``` are called transition probabilities.

+## Problem

 Suppose the entire cola industry produces only three colas ```[cola1, cola2, cola3]```.
 Given that a person last purchased ```cola1```, there is a 90% chance that his/her next purchase will be ```cola1```.
 Given that a person last purchased ```cola2```, there is a 90% chance that his/her next purchase will be ```cola2```.
 Also, given that a person last purchased ```cola3```, there is a 90% chance that his/her next purchase will be ```cola3```.

 Now we can define the initial probability distribution for this example.
-Werepresent this in a transition probability matrix Q:
+We represent this in a transition probability matrix Q:

 Q | cola1 | cola2 | cola3
 --|--|--|--|